trigram-mrp/fractureiser/README.md

 If you copy portions of this document elsewhere, *please* put a prominent link back to this [GitHub Repository](https://github.com/fractureiser-investigation/fractureiser) somewhere near the top so that people can read the latest updates and get in contact.

 The **only** official public channel you may join without being personally invited that's *run by the same team that wrote this writeup* is [#cfmalware on EsperNet IRC](https://webchat.esper.net/?channels=cfmalware).
-You may join the channel if you wish, but due to an influx of new users we've set the channel +m, meaning you will need permission to speak.
 **Joining an IRC channel will expose your IP address.**

 IRC logs: TODO